Skip to main content

 url: https://author-p12345-e67890.adobeaemcloud.com/

-UE itself opens at https://experience.adobe.com/aem/editor and points at the same AEM instance.
-The editor then fetches the EDS preview of the page being edited and displays it inside an iframe.
+UE is launched from the AEM Sites console (or via a deep link) at https://experience.adobe.com/#/@{tenant}/aem/editor/canvas/{path} and points at the same AEM author instance.
+The editor then loads the EDS preview of the page being edited inside an iframe and layers the authoring UI on top.

 Tradeoffs vs document-based authoring